meshplay/meshplay/docs/pages/project/contributing/contributing-cli.md

 2. The tests should cover all possible use cases and not just the happy paths.
 3. Integration tests should contain the keyword **“Integration”** in the title and should be marked to be skipped under unit testing.
 (See below)
 4. **Fixtures** are mock/raw data to use(for e.g. API response to mock an HTTP call).
-5. **Testdata** is the expected response of mesheryctl commands or functions.
+5. **Testdata** is the expected response of meshplayctl commands or functions.
 6. The mock data and the expected responses are stored in the **golden files**.
 7. Table formatted tests are performed on functions and commands.
-8. [mesheryctl/pkg/utils/fixtures/validate.version.github.golden](https://github.com/meshery/meshery/blob/master/mesheryctl/pkg/utils/fixtures/validate.version.github.golden) file needs to be updated regularly.
+8. [meshplayctl/pkg/utils/fixtures/validate.version.github.golden](https://github.com/meshplay/meshplay/blob/master/meshplayctl/pkg/utils/fixtures/validate.version.github.golden) file needs to be updated regularly.
 9. The version in utils.NewTestHelper() should be updated regularly.
-10. Golden files should be updated synchronously as API responses, mesheryctl outputs are updated.
+10. Golden files should be updated synchronously as API responses, meshplayctl outputs are updated.

 ### Marking integration tests under unit tests